Cover Photo Image

 Overtime is required to be paid when non-exempt employees physically work over 40 hours in a WEEK (not a pay period).
 Even though JMU pays semi-monthly, hourly pay periods 1st -15th and 16th-31st, overtime is calculated by the number of hours worked Sunday through Saturday, unless your work-week has been designated differently and approved by HR.
 Additionally, overtime is not contingent on the budgetary constraints of the department.
 If more than 40 hours are physically worked Sunday - Saturday, the non-exempt employee must receive overtime compensation accordingly.

-Part-time employees who hold a job classification that is deemed as "essential" by this policy shall receive an additional 1/2 hour pay for each hour they work during an inclement weather closing.
+Part-time employees who hold a job classification that is deemed as "designated" and therefore whose work is essential to university operation by this policy, shall receive an additional half-hour pay for each hour they work during an authorized delay or closing.

-The President shall sign into effect each calendar year a schedule of official university holidays.
-The schedule shall include American Independence Day, Thanksgiving, the day after Thanksgiving, a winter break, New Year's Day, Memorial Day, and Martin Luther King, Jr. Day.
+The president of the university signs into effect each calendar year a schedule of official university holidays and pre-determined closings.
+The holiday schedule includes New Year’s Day, Martin Luther King, Jr Day, Memorial Day, Juneteenth, Independence Day, Election Day (a floating holiday for full-time JMU employees) and Thanksgiving.
+Pre-determined closings usually include the day after Thanksgiving, and a winter break.
 It may also include time for spring break and other appropriate holidays, up to the number set by the Commonwealth of Virginia as holidays for state employees.
-For a list of holidays during which the university will be closed, please refer to the HR website.
+For a list of holidays during which the university will be closed, refer to JMU’s Holiday Schedule and University Closings.

 Wage employees shall be paid only for actual hours worked and are not eligible for paid time off, such as holiday pay.
 Refer to JMU Policy 1325 Wage Employment.